As Canada’s earliest centre of industrial development, Cape Breton has a number of environmentally compromised industrial sites.

 The Verschuren Centre is playing a key role in this work, serving as a ‘living laboratory’ to build understanding around the environmental aspects of post-industrial sites.
 This approach enables the Centre to build strong strategic partnerships within industry and academia across the region and beyond.

-This expertise has a market across the country and the globe.
-For example, over the next 10 years, the Government of Canada plans to spend $3.5 billion in remediation and risk management of federally owned contaminated sites, and the Centre will be well positioned to assist in these efforts.
+This expertise has a market across the country and around the globe.
+For example, the Government of Canada committed in excess of $3.5 billion in remediation and risk management of federally owned contaminated sites.
+The Centre is well positioned to assist in these efforts.

 The Verschuren Centre is committed to examining the long-term integrity of managed sites through remediation technology.
-The core of the research agenda encompasses toxicity assessments of organisms in environments receiving potentially contaminated waters combined with controlled laboratory exposures and bench-scale assessments of treatment technologies.
+The core of the research agenda encompasses toxicity assessments of organisms in environments receiving potentially contaminated waters, combined with controlled laboratory exposures and bench-scale assessments of treatment technologies.
 Our research focus is on assessing the ecosystem risks of acid mine water discharges contaminated with high metal concentrations, particularly in relation to their impacts on freshwater aquatic systems.
 Over 25 potential research sites will be investigated allowing field observations to be coupled with controlled laboratory exposures.
 From these results, we will be able to derive cause and effect linkages over multiple levels of biological and environmental complexity.
-For all projects, the focus will be less on detecting anthropogenic compounds in the environment than on assessing which contaminants pose risks to exposed organisms.
+For all projects, the focus will be on assessing which contaminants pose risks to exposed organisms.

-Dr. Oakes has experience in dealing with a variety of contaminants found in aquatic systems.
+Dr. Oakes is experienced in dealing with a variety of contaminants found in aquatic systems.
 These include investigations of:

 - The impacts of the long-term addition of pulp and paper mill effluents into aquatic ecosystems,